rspamd/rspamd.com/doc/rspamadm.md

 ## Rspamadm configdump

 This command shows the effective configuration of rspamd after configuration files are merged.
-Usually you would just run `rspamadm configdump` or `rspamadm configdump [modulename]` or `rspamadm configdump [modulename].[option]` to show part of configuration.
+Usually you would just run `rspamadm configdump` or `rspamadm configdump [modulename]` or `rspamadm configdump [options] [modulename]` to show part of configuration.

 ~~~
 Application Options: